 Call 911 IMMEDIATELY if it is an emergency or you are witnessing a child in a life-threatening situation.

 Colorado has one toll-free phone number to report child abuse and neglect 24/7, 365 days a year.
 All calls are confidential and will be routed to the county where a child resides.

 Professionals such as teachers and medical personnel are required by law to report suspected child maltreatment.
-DHS is responsible for investigating alleged physical child abuse, alleged sexual child abuse, alleged child neglect and alleged child neglect and alleged institutional abuse.
-Families who live in Denver county may also make requests for child welfare services by calling the statewide hotline, 1-844-CO-4-KIDS, or by contacting DHS at 720-944-3000.
-DHS maintains this hotline number 24-hours a day, seven days a week.
+DHS is responsible for investigating alleged physical child abuse, alleged sexual child abuse, alleged child neglect and alleged institutional abuse.
+Families who live in Denver county may make requests for child welfare services by calling the statewide hotline, 1-844-CO-4-KIDS.
+Our hotline staff are available 24-hours a day, seven days a week, 365 days a year.

 The Child Welfare Division at DHS works to protect Denver's children and youth from harm by providing services and advocacy while also promoting family stability, respecting diversity and working to strengthen family connections to community resources.

 The Child Welfare Division is responsible for investigating reports of physical child abuse, sexual child abuse and child neglect.
 Our main focus is to identify and address the safety issues that brought the family to our attention.
 Our goal is to work cooperatively with families and to provide services to keep families together.

 Working in collaboration with community partners, as well as the Denver Police Department and Denver Juvenile Court, all allegations of child maltreatment are addressed through services designed specifically to identify and protect victims from further abuse.